ojegit/OO_Harkkatyo/README.md

 - add pictures to each lutemon (currently fixed, but different nonetheless)
 - implement fragments

-### Changes:
+## Changes:
 #### 07/21/2023
+- added storage load and save functionalities, and buttons to main view
-- added new statistics page to main layout: some statistics are show in a gridlayout containing various AnyChart objects
+- added new statistics page to main layout
+- added statistics in a gridlayout containing various AnyChart objects
 #### 07/20/2023
 - added AnyChart to Android Studio and tested its functionality
 - battle recycle views and layouts need to be adjusted and aligned properly; adding simple animations when each combatant is introduced